The Price is Right

 Bill's work schedule at this stage in his career was as such: He'd arrive at the radio studio at 5:45 a.m. to host his morning radio show five days a week.
 After walking to the theater to host the live Price is Right broadcast at 10:30 am, he'd go home and take an extended nap.
 During the evening once a week, he'd appear as a panelist on I've Got a Secret and as host on the nighttime Price is Right.
 For a time, both shows aired on the same night and both were live.
 Bill would sign off from Price, then go straight to the theater exit and take a taxi to Secret.

 This schedule became somewhat easier as the years wore on.
 Practical videotape began making its way into television.
 Eventually, the nighttime version's weekly episode would tape right after that morning's live daytime broadcast.
 When the show moved to ABC, the Friday daytime episode would tape immediately after the live Thursday episode.

 Because the show was live for much of its run, Bill's vacations necessitated guest hosts.
-Among the performers who had their turn hosting The Price is Right: Sonny Fox (best known for hosting the kids' show Wonderama), Sam Levenson (a popular comic who had a well-publicized day job as a schoolteacher), Merv Griffin, announcer Don Pardo, Robert Q. Lewis, Jack Narz, Arlene Francis, Bob Kennedy, and Jack Clark.
+Among the performers who had their turn hosting The Price is Right: Sonny Fox (best known for hosting the kids' show Wonderama), Sam Levenson (a popular comic who had a well-publicized day job as a schoolteacher), Merv Griffin, announcer Don Pardo, Robert Q. Lewis, Bill's brother-in-law Jack Narz, Arlene Francis, Bob Kennedy, and Jack Clark.

 Each day's episode included a plug from Bill for the company that furnished the dot matrix bid displays in front of the contestants: "Furnished by the American Totalisator Company, a division of Universal Controls, Incorporated."
 Believe it or not, the American Totalisator Company is still in business.
 It has streamlined its name to AmTote, and is now owned by Stronach Group.